 If Caroline Previdi was actually nine years old at the time of the Super Bowl, then any photos of her as a six year-old would have had to have been taken sometime between September 2009 and September 2010.
 But if that were the case, how did an obviously five year-old Caroline manage to find herself in a photo with a newspaper reporting on an incident that didn’t take place until December of 2011?

-If the conspiracy theorists are right – and let’s never forget that they are not – then she would have been eight years old at the time of this photo.
-It’s poppycock.
+If the conspiracy theorists are right—and let’s never forget, they are not—then Caroline would have been eight years old at the time of this photo.
+It’s pure poppycock.

-Of course this isn’t the only evidence we have that Caroline Previdi was six years old at the time of her death.
+Of course, this isn’t the only evidence proving Caroline Previdi was six years old at the time of her death.

 During the summer of 2011, Newtown’s C.H.
 Booth Library hosted weekly craft programs for children aged 4-9.
-As reported in the August 5th, 2011 edition of the Newtown Bee, Caroline – five years-old at the time and only one month away from her final birthday – was in attendance for the second-to-last event of the year:
+As reported in the August 5th, 2011 edition of The Newtown Bee, Caroline—five years old at the time and just one month away from her sixth birthday—attended the second-to-last event of the season:

 “Ellie Boni, left, and Caroline Previdi created Mardi Gras masks during the library’s Crafts Around the World program on Monday, August 1.”